courtneypeterson56/hydrojohnics/README.md

 # hydrojohnics
-Personally designed and programmed with HTML, CSS, and JavaScript.Connected gallery to CMS so client can easily keep up with blog and gallery updates.
+Personally designed and programmed with HTML, CSS, and JavaScript.
+Connected gallery to CMS so client can easily keep up with blog and gallery updates.